-LATEST/ The CRTPA is scheduled to adopt its annual Highway Safety Measures (specifically, safety targets and performance measures) in February 2021.
-These measures will reflect the latest available data and provide a comparison of the proposed 2021 Safety Performance Measures with those adopted in 2020 (see below for a more thorough discussion of this measure).
+LATEST/ The CRTPA is scheduled to adopt its annual Highway Safety Measures (specifically, safety targets and performance measures) on February 16, 2021.
+The updated safety targets will reflect use of the latest available data for the 5-year 2017 – 2021 time frame (see below for a more thorough discussion of this measure).

 BACKGROUND/ Performance management provides a strategic approach to connect investment and policy decisions to help achieve performance goals.
 Performance measures are quantitative criteria used to evaluate progress.
 Performance measure targets are the benchmarks against which progress is assessed using available data.